-The Company extends trade credit to its customers in the ordinary course of business.
-Trade receivables are recorded initially at fair value and subsequently at amortized cost, less any Expected Credit Losses, or ECL.
+Trade accounts receivables represent customer obligation that is derived from revenue recognized from contracts with customers.
+The Company extends trade credit to its customers in the ordinary course of business based on an evaluation of the individual customer's financial condition.
+Trade receivables are initially recorded at fair value and subsequently at amortized cost, less any Expected Credit Losses, or ECL.

-For trade receivables carried at amortized cost, the Company determines ECL on a forward-looking basis.
+The Company determines ECL on a forward-looking basis for the expected lifetime losses on trade accounts receivable.
 The amount of ECL is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.
-The Company recognizes the lifetime ECL.
 The ECL is estimated based on the Company's historic credit loss experience, adjusted for factors that are specific to the financial asset, general economic conditions, financial asset type, term and an assessment of both the current as well as forecast conditions, including expected timing of collection, at the reporting date, modified for credit enhancements such as letters of credit obtained.
 To measure ECL, trade receivables have been grouped based on shared credit risk characteristics and the days past due.

-The amount of credit loss is recognized in the Consolidated Statements of Operations and Other Comprehensive Income within "Provision for discounting and credit losses".
+The amount of credit loss is recognized in the Consolidated Statements of Operations and Other Comprehensive Income within "Provision for discounting and credit losses."
 The Company writes off a financial asset when there is information indicating there is no realistic prospect of recovery of the asset from the counterparty.
 Subsequent recoveries of amounts previously written off are credited against "Provision for discounting and credit losses" in the Consolidated Statements of Operations and Other Comprehensive Income.